 The result: A consulting firm delivered a complex multi-stakeholder strategy project to a government agency, almost entirely using Southbeach Notation.
 A year later, the lead consultant visited the client for an update, and ran a short workshop for the stakeholders.
 The welcome he got on arrival and their response in the meeting prompted him to write to the COO.
-Southbeach was enabling people from different business areas to openly collaborate and develop a shared plan on how to achieve their goals.
+Southbeach was enabling people from different business areas to openly collaborate, enabling them to develop a shared plan for how to achieve their goals.

 Southbeach can be applied by one person, a small team, or a larger group.
 In a team setting, people work face-to-face, remotely, or in some combination that befits their work style and project need.
 Start with small models.
 Try not to be over rigorous at first.
 Encourage participation in the development of a small number of shared models.

 Models that emerge from early work can later be combined with each other.
 They become the starting point for larger, more structured workshops.
 One person or a lead consultant usually leads the charge, interviewing colleagues, talking to the client, integrating the elements, and then distributing models for comment.
 In a major project, expect to develop many such models from each important perspective.

 “I ran a workshop with thirty people and thirteen Southbeach models created over the last six weeks.
 Nine of these were printed on large sheets of paper, roughly six table tennis tables worth.

 I split people into two teams and gave them red, green, and blue pens to add useful enablers, resources, benefits, and goals as well as constraints, blockers, and harmful side effects and actions to achieve the desired future state.